slaxor505/VAICOM-F10-menu-extractor/README.md

-# VIACOM F10 Menu Extractor Project
+# VAICOM F10 Menu Extractor Project

 ## How to use:
 - Drop exe file into VIACOM Export folder